 College of Business announces academic leadership appointments

-As spring semester is underway, new leaders to continue to build growing College of Business programs.
+As planning for the fall is underway, new leaders continue to build growing College of Business programs.